Integrating Large Language Models in Causal Discovery: A Statistical Causal Approach: Details of Datasets used in Demonstrations

-To confirm that GPT-4 can adequately judge the existence of causal relationships with SCP, even if the dataset used in SCD is not included in the pretraining dataset of GPT-4, we have additionally prepared a health screening dataset of workers in engineering and construction contractors, which is not disclosed because of its sensitive nature from personal handling and other private aspects.
+To confirm that GPT-4 can adequately judge the existence of causal relationships with SCP, even if the dataset used in SCD is not included in the pretraining dataset of GPT-4, we have additionally prepared a health-screening dataset of workers in engineering and construction contractors, which is not disclosed because of its sensitive nature regarding personal handling and other private concerns.
 It contains seven continuous variables: body mass index (``BMI''), waist circumference (``Waist''), Systolic blood pressure (``SBP''), Diastolic blood pressure (``DBP''), hemoglobin A1c (``HbA1c''), low density lipoprotein cholesterol (``LDL''), and age (``Age'').
 The number of total points of this dataset is \num{123151}.

 Although the causal relationships between all pairs of variables are not completely determined, we set two types of ground truths.

 \paragraph{(1) Directed edges interpreted as ground truths} We empirically set four directed edges below as ground truths.